Explore Niagara and western New York with Attingham Alumni and Friends in

 SCHOLARSHIPS The American Friend of Attingham is pleased to offer one full scholarship for this domestic study trip.
 To apply for a scholarship, please complete your AFA Study Trip Scholarship Application after submitting the 2025 Study Trip Registration Form above.

-The deadline to apply for a scholarship is March 14.
+The deadline to apply for a scholarship has been extended to May 5.

 WAIVER Once your deposit is confirmed, please complete the “American Friends of Attingham Study Trip 2025 Waiver of Liability” (click here).
 Please submit your waiver via email to or send by mail to the American Friends of Attingham, 205 Lexington Avenue, Suite 901, New York, 10016.
 All participants must have signed the waiver to participate in the itinerary.
 Your cooperation is greatly appreciated.